agoy184/cmpm-121-final-G2/README.md

 Each plant on the grid still has a type and growth level, but now they are stored in a way that adheres storage of each plant's data (growth and type) to a byte array for every cell on the grid.

 ### [F0.f] Simple spatial rules govern plant growth based on sun, water, and nearby plants (growth is unlocked by satisfying conditions).
-The spatial rules have remained the same with alterations made to the prefab as to adhere.
+The spatial rules have remained the same.

 ### [F0.g] A play scenario is completed when some condition is satisfied (e.g. at least X plants at growth level Y or above).
 We made no major changes for this requirement, an inventory system is still around for the player to show the plants that they've collected, as well as a conditional that checks whether they have collected a total of 5 plants for their inventory at growth level 3.